K8s primer - Part I

 helloworld-deployment-79fcbf57bc-ppcb8 1/1 Running 0 19m

-flag allows us to watch for updates in the Pods managed by our
+The --watch flag allows us to monitor updates to the Pods managed by our

-Deployment object.
-On a second terminal, let’s kill one of such Pods:
+Deployment.
+In a second terminal, let’s delete one of those Pods:

 $ k delete pod helloworld-deployment-79fcbf57bc-ppcb8